-I’m Colby (he/him), your local neighborhood dog parent/beer lover/former mascot/barbershop singer/wedding and elopement photographer.
-My love language is shouting compliments at you.
-I love people and hate crowds.
-I prefer long hikes in the mountains to ones on the beach, but both are better than sitting at home.
-I really, really, really don’t like having my photo taken.
+I’m Colby (he/him), your friendly neighborhood dog dad/beer lover/former mascot/barbershop singer/wedding photographer.
+My love language is shouting compliments at people.
+I'll take any excuse to go outside.
+I manage my ADHD, most of the time.
+I really, really don’t like having my photo taken.

 More than 10 years ago, I started trying to capture the people I love in their element - with their people.
-My work is joyful, meaningful, and full of energy.
-My favorite photos feel like they’re alive and moving.
-They stir something in my chest.
-They make me feel the sun on my skin.
+For me, photography is more than documentation.
+It's a way of connecting with people, times, and places.
+My favorite photos make my stomach drop with nostalgia, and they're never the ones where everybody is standing still and looking at the camera.

 It means a lot that you’re here with me.
 If you’re picking up what I’m putting down, then here’s your sign to hit that little button down below and make a connection IRL.
 It’d be my honor to serve you.

 These aren’t just pictures of you: they’re pictures of the way you connect with your partner (or your family, or the world around you).
 This connection is the subtle little spark that I specialize in.